Frequently Asked Questions

 When’s the best time to come to New Zealand?

 Anytime!
-That a little vague, we know.
+That’s a little vague, we know.
 But it ultimately depends on where in New Zealand you’re keen to experience.
+Check out our Best Time to Visit page if you’re looking for a great place to start in making your plans.
 If you’re keen to visit just the North Island in warm weather then get down here between October and April.
 May to September in the North Island is cooler, and has higher rainfall, but there are WAY less people around.
 The South Island experiences warm weather between November and March, and then starts to cool off from April and May.
 Winter kicks in in June, but the great thing about New Zealand is that our winters are moderate and snowfall generally keeps to higher elevations, meaning we can experience our walks without being hindered by extreme snowfall and ice, as is the case in other parts of the world.
 We’ve designed all our trips to be enjoyable at any time of the year.
 Get in touch with us for more specifics about the time of year that will suit you.